 We can also assist you when you come up to the desk with looking up the item in our Course Reserves system catalog on a service desk computer -- you will need to know the item's title, your professor's name, or your course number.
 You must have your Gull Card (or the SU Gull Card Barcode app) to check out anything at the library.

-E-reserves can be book chapters, journal articles, or any digital material that your professor wants to make available to you.
-Your professor will post E-reserves on your course's MyClasses Canvas page.
+We use the term "E-reserves" to describe any files that you access online for a class -- these can be book chapters, journal articles, or any digital material that your professor wants to make available to you, in SU's case, through posting on MyClasses course pages.
+Your professor will post course material or "E-reserves" on your course's MyClasses Canvas page.
 Some articles might be accessible through the library's databases -- your professor might provide a link to these articles on MyClasses, or might ask that you use the library's databases directly to get research experience.
-You can print or download most E-reserves for offline reading -- you are allotted 300 pages of campus prints per week.
+You can print or download most of these files for offline reading -- you are allotted 300 pages of campus prints per week.